fallen-icarus/p2p-wallet/README.md

 approximately 420 bytes in size which means the fee is approximately 0.173861 ADA.
 You need to pay this twice (once per delegation transaction) so the total cost to you comes out to 0.347722 ADA.

 But what if you combined the delegation updates into a single transaction?
-A transaction with two delegation certificates is approximately 550 bytes in size which means the fee is approximately 0.179581 ADA.
-You pay literally have the transaction fees by combining the delegation updates into one transaction!
-And it is just because you only have to pay the constant 0.155381 ADA once.
+A single transaction with two delegation certificates is approximately 550 bytes in size which means the fee is approximately 0.179581 ADA.
+You pay literally half the transaction fees by combining the delegation updates into one transaction!

 For every action that you are forced to use separate transactions for, you are forced to pay an additional 0.155381 ADA in transaction fees.
 Take the delegation example to an extreme where you